halfik/elegant/docs/model/Blueprint.md

 *   isExternal( $fieldKey ) : bool

         checks if field is external or not (external defined fields are not saved to data source)

+*   hasTimestamps() : bool

+        returns information if record has timestamps (created_at and updated_at)

+*   softDelete() :  bool

+        returns information if record should be soft deleted

 *   getStorageName() : null|string